India: Flooding, landslides leave 35 dead in Kerala | DW | 17.10.2021

 A dozen people, mostly children, are still missing.
 The body of a seven-year-old child was pulled out of the rubble at the landslide site in Kottayam late Sunday, local newspaper Malayalam Manorama reported.

 P.K.
-Jayasree, the top government official in Kottayam district where the landslide took place, said almost half of the casualties were from a single family.
+Jayasree, a top government official in Kottayam district, said that almost half of the casualties were from a single family.
 "One family completely lost six members," he said.

 Meanwhile, dramatic visuals on local television showed a two-story house falling into a river.
 Roads and bridges were also destroyed while trees were uprooted.
 Several dams were additionally reported to be filled up to dangerous levels.